 Saskatchewan Co-operative Youth Program

-By 1970, the Saskatchewan Co-operative Youth Program (SCYP) was formalized as a central organizing body for the ongoing co-operative youth education programming.
-The Youth Program was managed by the Co-op College and governed by a provincial Youth Advisory Committee.
+By 1970, the Saskatchewan Co-operative Youth Program (SCYP) - now known as Camp Kindling - was formalized as a central organizing body for the ongoing co-operative youth education programming.
+The Youth Program was managed by the Co-op College and governed by a provincial Youth Advisory Committee during the this era.

 Canadian Co-operative Association